haljac/MoondreamObjectTracking/README.md

    - If you lose the object or the bounding box drifts away, you can:
      - Wait for the next detection to correct it.
      - Or manually kill the program (`Ctrl + C` or `q` in the window), adjust parameters, and rerun.

-## License

-This project is provided for educational or personal use.
-Refer to the respective licenses of included libraries (OpenCV, Pillow, Numpy, Moondream, etc.) for detailed usage terms and conditions.